data2health/informatics-playbook/docs/chapters/chapter_3.md

 ## Takeaway List

+1. Consider making your resource an Open Educational Resource (OER)
-1. Make metadata available for an educational resource available by publishing metadata using a standard such as *MIER* or *Harper Lite*
+2. Make metadata available for an educational resource available by publishing metadata using a standard such as *MIER* or *Harper Lite*
-2. Add metadata that encourages reuse of your educational resource
+3. Add metadata that encourages reuse of your educational resource
-3. Encourage the formation of an educational community around an educational resource
+4. Encourage the formation of an educational community around an educational resource
-4. Foster growth and updates of your material through quarterly hackathons or sprints
+5. Foster growth and updates of your material through quarterly hackathons or sprints

 ## Deep dive into takeaways

 *Each item should include specific examples that demonstrate that practice XYZ is possible and offer some insight and evidence as to why doing it one way (vs. another) is better.*

+### 1. Consider making your resource an Open Educational Resource

+Making your educational resource open has lots of benefits.

-### 1. Make metadata available for an educational resource by publishing metadata using a standard such as *MIER* or *Harper Lite*
+### 2. Make metadata available for an educational resource by publishing metadata using a standard such as *MIER* or *Harper Lite*

 In order for your resource to be discoverable, providing essential metadata using a standard such as *MIER* or *Harper Lite* is important.

-### 2. Add metadata that encourages reuse of your educational resource
+### 3. Add metadata that encourages reuse of your educational resource

 Both the MIER and Harper metadata standards include metadata that is specific to reusing course material: